 - Copies of any letters or emails related to the complaint

-- Your email address or postal address (so we can reply).
+- Your email address or postal address (so that we can provide a response).

 What happens next?

-- Seek to resolve your complaint and contact you regarding our next steps to resolve the issue.
+If you make an informal complaint, we will seek to resolve your complaint as quickly as possible and contact you regarding our next steps to resolve the issue.

 What to do if you are not satisfied

 If you are not satisfied, your complaint will be escalated to a formal complaint.